 B2S was created in 2011 in collaboration with the Kappa Alpha Psi fraternity and Philip Rivers’ Rivers of Hope foundation to connect young men who transition out of foster care with male role models to assist with personal and professional development through mentorship.

 With help from a dedicated community of volunteer Champions (adult male mentors), B2S helps young men understand and utilize the necessary tools to achieve financial security; establish greater self-awareness, internal resiliency, and empowerment; develop and leverage lasting, supportive relationships; and have the satisfaction of becoming leaders to give back to others.
-Workshops for this 8-month cohort focus on subjects such as personal branding, networking, and money management.
+Workshops focus on subjects such as identity, masculinity, personal branding, confidence, networking, and money management.

 Through this “band of brothers,” new relationships are formed that allow for trust and respect to build.
 B2S volunteer Champions guide foster youth in an informal, non-judgmental setting, offering tools and resources while instilling a sense of community, purpose, and self-worth.